oktomus/gsoc-2018/appleseed-final-report.md

 ### Final words

 The appleseed community is full of awesome people that I would like to thank.
 It's been a lot of fun and I learned much more than I could have imagined.
 The advanture is only starting, when you meet a community like this, you don't want to leave it.
-Special thanks to @franz and @est for being pacient and helpfull with me.
+Special thanks to François Beaune and Esteban Tovagliari for being pacient and very helpfull with me.